selimslab/selimslab.github.io/_posts/notes/articles/2020-1-1-leadership.md

 ![](https://images.unsplash.com/photo-1523348837708-15d4a09cfac2?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1500&q=80)

-Leadership of humans is like gardening.
-You plant the seeds and you provide the water.
-The plant itself is the only part of the whole system that can do the actual growing.
-Giant trees grow from seeds, but nobody makes that happen.
+Leadership is like gardening.
+You plant the seeds and water them.
+The growing part is on the plant.
+Seeds can become giant trees, yet you can't force it.
+All you can do is to encourage, protect, provide the environment, and remove obstacles.

-## Methods

-**Rational persuasion**, show how it is relevant

-**Collaboration**, step in and resolve problems

-**Participation**, ask them to take part in process

-**Exchange**, offer a desired resource

-**Personal appeals**, friendship or loyalty

-**Apprising**, explain why this benefits her

-**Inspirational**, create strong emotions

-**Legitimating**, a higher order says so

-**Pressure**, the last resort

-> Followers should feel them as authentic and sincere.

-## Resistance

-Acknowledge
+Main methods of persuasion are inspiration, logic, collaboration, participation, personal appeals, exchange, order, pressure

-Diagnose, listen, understand the real reason

-Show you consider pros and cons and approach even-handedly and fairly
+Acknowledge, diagnose, listen, and understand the real reason to handle resistance.
+Clarify false beliefs.
+Show you consider pros and cons.
+Show how the approach is fair.

-Clarify false beliefs

-## Motivation

-Set achievable goals

-Broke large goals into small ones

-Explain why, how, what
+Set achievable goals.
+Broke large goals into small ones.
+Explain why, how, what.
+Would you readily do what you ask them to do?

-Empower them to act and be creative
+Create a blame-free environment to encourage initiative and creative acts

-One caution is that punishment should be used sparingly and only in extreme cases because it can lead to resentment.
+Punishment should be used sparingly and only in extreme cases because it can lead to resentment.

-high morale-> effective leadership, shared effort, trust, and mutual respect.

-## Lead by example

-It means putting the organization and subordinates above personal self-interest, career, and comfort.
+Put people above self-interest, career, and comfort.

-A leader who projects confidence is an inspiration to followers.
-Subordinates will follow leaders who are comfortable with their own abilities and will question the leader who shows doubt.

-A leader who shows hesitation in the face of setbacks can trigger a chain reaction among others.

-Overconfidence is bad too

-Decisive

-Self awareness

-It does not take long for followers to become suspicious of a leader who acts confident but does not have the competence to back it up.

-Effective leaders connect with their followers by sharing hardships and communicating openly to clearly see and feel what goes on from a subordinate’s perspective.

-Military and civilian leaders must ask: would I readily do what I am asking them to do?

-Creates shared understanding

-Listens actively

-engaging communication

-watch your own thoughts from a distance

-draw a sharp line between your thoughts and your speech.

-mark of strength is not to take yourself too seriously
+People are quick to sense a lack of genuine confidence.
+Confidence comes from experience and experience comes from making a lot of mistakes and learning from them.